thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Saturday, 29 April 2023
+### Daily Rundown on Sunday, 30 April 2023

-- The average temperature today is 13.09˚C;
+- The average temperature today is 13.56˚C;
-- With highs of 16.03˚C and lows of 8.8˚C.
+- With highs of 13.56˚C and lows of 8.69˚C.
 - You can expect light rain for the day.

 <!-- weather_marker ends -->